Sunday, May 31, 2015

 "The morning was delightful, the city was in its gayest mood with flags, banners and flowers everywhere... we could see almost everything of interest from our porch.
 The streets were crowded with more people than we had ever seen before." - Reverend H.L.
 Chapman on Memorial Day

 As the city of Johnstown celebrated Memorial Day that year, everything seemed to be looking up.
 The city was prospering on a wave of economic production brought about by the iron works and the steel mills of the nearby plants at Cambria and Pittsburgh.
 Life was good, but little did they know that their entire world would soon come crashing down around them.
 On May 31, 1889, the South Fork Dam high above them in the mountains burst open under unusually heavy rainfall.
-The waters of beautiful, serene Lake Conemaugh (above), playground the rich, then came rushing down the Conemaugh Valley and wrecked everything in its path, killing 2,209 people, leaving thousands more injured, and wiping out every town in its path, particularly the city of Johnstown 14 miles downstream.
+The waters of beautiful, serene Lake Conemaugh (above), playground the rich, then came rushing down the Conemaugh Valley and wrecked everything it touched, killing 2,209 people, leaving thousands more injured, and wiping out every town in its path, particularly the city of Johnstown 14 miles downstream.
 It was a weekend of death that none would ever forget.

 The Lake, the Dam and the Club